The Richmond Castle Cell Block Project

-Although we know something about a very small number of the graffiti, in particular a tiny proportion of those drawn during the First World War, little is known about the cell block and graffiti record as a whole.
-Layers of limewash inscribed across the nineteenth and twentieth centuries contain numerous untold stories.
+Although we know something about a very small number of the graffiti, little is known about the cell block and graffiti record as a whole.
+Layers of limewash inscribed across the 19th and 20th centuries contain numerous untold stories.

-New research on the cell block and graffiti it houses will explore the range of sentiment expressed on the cell walls, uncover the stories of those who left their mark, and identify the changing use of the cell block over time.
+New research on the cell block and graffiti it houses is exploring the range of sentiment expressed on the cell walls, uncovering the stories of those who left their mark, and identifying the changing use of the cell block over time.

-English Heritage is recruiting volunteers to help conduct in-depth archival and visual research.
-Volunteers will explore and interrogate the meaning of individual inscriptions, most of which have never been investigated before, and will help to create an archive of thematic, biographical and contextual studies to better understand this unique and remarkable building.
+English Heritage has recruited volunteers to help conduct in-depth archival and visual research.
+Volunteers are exploring and interrogating the meaning of individual inscriptions, most of which have never been investigated before, and are helping to create an archive of thematic, biographical and contextual studies to better understand this unique and remarkable building.

-Explore in detail some of the inscriptions and drawings pencilled on the walls of the cell block at Richmond Castle by First World War conscientious objectors, including the Richmond Sixteen.
+Explore in detail some of the inscriptions and drawings pencilled on the walls of the cell block and the stories behind them, including some of our latest research.